MayBakr/healthcare-consumption-dashboard/README.md

 * **Optimize provider network** Expand contracts in underserved regions and negotiate preferred pricing agreements with high-volume hospitals and pharmacies to minimize cost variation.

 * **Support preventive care** Encourage policy holders to adopt wellness and preventive benefits, which are already linked to lower inpatient admission rates in certain groups.

+# Dashboard
+The dashboard can be found in Tableau Public here.
+This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.